Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 50.5 points in four of nine games this season.
+- Los Angeles and its opponents have gone over the current 50-point total in four of nine games this season.

-- The two teams combine to average 52.1 points per game, 1.6 more than the over/under in this contest.
+- Monday's over/under is 2.1 points lower than the two team's combined 52.1 points per game average.

-- This contest's over/under is 3.4 points more than the 47.1 these two squads combine to surrender per game this season.
+- This contest's over/under is 2.9 points above the 47.1 these two squads combine to allow per game this season.

-- The 46.8 PPG average total in 49ers games this season is 3.7 points fewer than this game's over/under.
+- The 50 total in this game is 3.2 points higher than the 46.8 average total in 49ers games this season.

 Rams stats and trends

-- The Rams have been favored by 3.5 points or more seven times this season and have covered the spread in two of them.
+- The Rams have covered the spread twice this season when favored by 3.5 points or more (in seven chances).

 - Los Angeles' games this year have gone over the total in five out of nine opportunities (55.6%).